shigeyukey/shige-addons-wiki/template.md

 Shigeyuki :
 Hi thanks for using this add-on, I'm Shige!😆

 I'm looking for supporters for my add-ons development, because I like Anki!
 So far I fixed and customized 60+ discontinued add-ons and created 30+ new add-ons.
 If you support my volunteer development you will get 14 add-ons for patrons only and 15 game themes included in AnkiArcade.
-Of course even if you are not a supporter feel free to send me your ideas and requests, thanks!
+If you have any ideas or requests feel free to send them to me., thanks! :D